jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 ## How to build

-1. In the root folder (marked `$` in the project structure above), you will need to create symlinks to the locations of the FreeRTOS and FreeRTOS+Plus source tree.
+1. In the root folder (marked `$` in the project structure above), you will need to create symlinks to the locations of the FreeRTOS and FreeRTOS-Plus source trees.
 For example on Windows:
 `mklink /d FreeRTOS "%USERPROFILE%\Documents\FreeRTOSv9.0.0\FreeRTOS\Source"`
 `mklink /d FreeRTOS-Plus "%USERPROFILE%\Documents\FreeRTOS_Labs_160823\FreeRTOS-Plus\Source"`

 2. Using MPLABX IDE, open the projects `FAT`, `RTOS` and `TCPIP`.